5 Awesome beaches in Costa Ballena, Costa Rica

 #2 Playa Dominicalito

 The little brother of Playa Dominical, Playa Dominicalito, lies 3.5 km (2.2 mi) south of Dominical.
 It is a small beach and nicely set in a bay, which makes it excellent for swimming.
 It is also a good beach for your first surf lessons.
 Thinking of having some fresh fish for dinner that evening?
 You might be able to buy some, straight from the local fishermen who have their little boats on the south side of Playa Dominicalito.
 For the day itself you will need to bring your food & drinks because there are no stores or restaurants on this beach.
 Also Playa Dominicalito is directly accessible from the main coastal highway #34.

 #3 Playa Uvita

 Playa Uvita is part of the Marino Ballena National Park, which is known for its dolphins & whale watching tours.
 However, Playa Uvita is also great for just having a beach day.
 The beach is gorgeous and during low tide you can walk all the way to end of the famous ‘whales tale’ (a process called sedimentation created a sand bridge between Uvita Bay and the mainland which together looks like a giant whales tale).
 It is a safe place to swim and snorkel; on a ‘clear water day’ you might spot some colorful fish.
 There is even some coral around.
-Since you will enter a national park you will have to pay an entrance fee; it is USD 6,- per adult (nationals pay CRC 1000.00), children under 11 years old are free, parking will cost about USD 4,- a day.
+Since you will enter a national park you will have to pay an entrance fee; it is USD 6,- per adult (nationals pay CRC 1000.00), children under 11 years old are free, parking will cost about USD 5,- a day.
 The park is closed on Tuesday, all other days it is open from 7 a.m. to 6 p.m.
 To go to Playa Uvita you will have to drive to the main entrance of Marino Ballena National Park which is located in Uvita; just follow the signs to the national park.
+More information

 We have mapped the beaches on this map